SIMON LEVY

 In 2010 he directed the Los Angeles Premiere of Michael Hollinger's Opus, which received rave reviews, was extended twice, and was the recipient of numerous awards and nominations, including the OVATION, Los Angeles Drama Critics Circle, LA Weekly, and Back Stage Garland awards for Best Production, Best Direction, and Best Ensemble, among others.

 In 2009 he directed Anna Ziegler's Photograph 51, which was Pick of the Week, L.A.
 Weekly, received OVATION Award nominations for Best Season/Best Production/Lead Actress, received L.A.
-Weekly Award nominations for Ensemble/Lead Female Performance/Lighting Design, and is the recipient of several awards.
+Weekly Award nominations for Ensemble/Lead Female Performance/Lighting Design, and was the recipient of other nominations and awards.

-He taught Playwriting at UCLA Extension, was a site evaluator for both the National Endowment for the Arts and California Arts Council, and is a member of the Dramatists Guild, Literary Managers and Dramaturgs of the Americas, Theatre Communications Group, the National New Play Network, the F. Scott Fitzgerald Society, and the Society of Directors and Choreographers, as well as a host of political, environmental, and humanitarian advocacy groups.
+He has taught Playwriting at Chapman Univeristy, Playwriting at UCLA Extension for many years, was a site evaluator for both the National Endowment for the Arts and California Arts Council, and is a member of the Dramatists Guild, Literary Managers and Dramaturgs of the Americas, Theatre Communications Group, the National New Play Network, the F. Scott Fitzgerald Society, the Stage Directors and Choreographers Society, as well as a host of political, environmental, humanitarian, and arts advocacy groups.

 slevymuse@aol.com